Tile Art Mural

-- Provide a safe, accessible, quality community destination park within a 10-minute walk for many Southeast residents;
+- Provide a safe, accessible, quality community destination park within a 10-minute walk for many Southeast residents

-- Add new features based upon community driven needs;
+- Add new features based upon community-driven needs

-- Replace aging equipment;
+- Replace aging equipment

-- Utilize recognized expert partners to advance a resident-led engagement and creative process;
+- Utilize recognized expert partners to advance a resident-led engagement and creative process

-- Re-envision the park to address limited opportunities for play and hazardous conditions.
+- Re-envision the park to address limited opportunities for play and hazardous conditions

-This project stems from 2 planning processes, an Urban Land Institute Advisory Services Panel Report for Southeast Colorado Springs and The Trust for Public Land’s - Parks for People Program committed to ensuring that every American lives within a 10-minute walk of a quality park or near an amazing outdoor experience.
+This project stems from an Urban Land Institute Advisory Services Panel Report for Southeast Colorado Springs and TPL’s Parks for People Program, which is committed to ensuring that every American lives within a 10-minute walk of a quality park or near an amazing outdoor experience.

 Urban Land Institute

-The ULI study interviewed over 85 individuals, reviewed past plans and studies, and engaged in site tours to develop a number of strategic recommendations.
-Recommendations include Link to Nature, noting that many people reflected that the best part of living in Colorado Springs is access to nature; however, Southeast lacks the same connections to nature as the rest of the city.
-The plan also references the need for Community Gathering Space since residents expressed a great need and desire to have a place to come together, celebrate, and support social connectivity.
+The ULI study interviewed more than 85 individuals, reviewed past plans and studies, and engaged in site tours to develop a number of strategic recommendations.
+Recommendations include Link to Nature, noting that many people reflected that the best part of living in Colorado Springs is access to nature; however, the Southeast lacks the same connections to nature as the rest of the city.
+The plan also references the need for Community Gathering Space since residents expressed a great need and desire to have a place to come together, celebrate and support social connectivity.
 The study noted that almost every resident the panel talked with referred to the need for a community gathering space.
 Some wanted a space for organized sport, some for celebrating quinceañeras, and others an outdoor amphitheater.
 Overall, the ULI plan served as a launching point to address community needs.